BartSte/dotfiles/README.md

 - username: this is the username of the email account
 - domain: this is the domain of the email account
 - name: this is my real name
-- calendar: this is the calendar that is used by khalorg
+- calendar: this is the calendar that is used by khal
 - contacts: this is the contacts that are used by khard
 - MuttImapAuth: this is the imap auth method
 - MuttClientId: this is the client id of the oauth2 script